Facilitator Awards - National Conference on Law and Higher Education

 Thomas Workman and Liviu Librescu

-Thomas Workman is an associate professor of communication studies and and co-director for the Center for Public Deliberation at the University of Houston - Downtown.
+Thomas Workman is an associate professor of communication studies and co-director of the Center for Public Deliberation at the University of Houston - Downtown.
 He is an associate with the Baylor University College of Medicine Center for Collaborative and Interactive Technologies.

 Liviu Librescu (August 18, 1930 - April 16, 2007) was a Romanian-Israeli-American scientist and academic professor whose major research fields were aeroelasticity and aerodynamics.
 A prominent academic in addition to being a Holocaust survivor, he is most widely known for his actions during the Virginia Tech massacre, in which he held off the gunman, giving all but one of his students enough time to escape through the windows.

-Dr. Jerry M. Lewis, accepted the Facilitator Award on behalf of the May 4, 1970 Faculty Marshals.
+Dr. Jerry M. Lewis accepted the Facilitator Award on behalf of the May 4, 1970, Faculty Marshals.
 He is an emeritus professor of sociology at Kent State University.
 He joined Kent State faculty in 1966 as an assistant professor of sociology.
 He earned his bachelor's degree from Cornell College in Iowa, his master's degree from Boston University, and his Ph.D. in sociology from the University of Illinois, Champaign/Urbana.
-His research areas include collective behavior, sociology of sport and the sociology of teaching.
-He has done research on crowd behavior in the United States, England and Belgium.
+His research areas include collective behavior, the sociology of sport, and the sociology of teaching.
+He has done research on crowd behavior in the United States, England, and Belgium.
 Dr. Lewis has received several awards for teaching including Kent State University's Distinguished Teaching Award and the Kent State President's Medal.
 In May 1970, he served as a faculty marshal during the demonstrations at Kent State University.